yassato/AraAphidGWAS/paper/manuscript.md

 After 20 days of growth period, the rosette size of the AT3G13882 mutant became 3.29 cm on average, which was significantly smaller than wild type plants having 5.38 cm on average (adjusted $p<0.001$ by Gaussian GLMs: Fig [2](#fig:mutant){reference-type="ref"}A,B).
 The other two mutant plants were slightly larger than the wild type (6.29 cm and 6.3 cm for *EPFL2* and *MYB26*, respectively), where the *EPFL3* mutant had a significantly larger size than the wild type (adjusted $p<0.01$: Fig [2](#fig:mutant){reference-type="ref"}A,B).
 Consistent with these differences of the initial size, the AT3G13882 mutant took 38.8 days on average until flowering, which was significantly longer than 30.8 days to flowering for the wild type (adjusted $p<0.001$: Fig [2](#fig:mutant){reference-type="ref"}A,C).
-Corresponding to the larger initial size than the wild type, the *EPFL3* and *MYB26* mutants showed earlier flowering than the wild type plants (27.5 days and 23.57 days for *EPFL3* and *MYB26*, respectively: adjusted $p<0.01$: Fig. [2](#fig:mutant){reference-type="ref"}D).
+Corresponding to the larger initial size than the wild type, the *EPFL3* and *MYB26* mutants showed earlier flowering than the wild type plants (27.5 days and 23.57 days for *EPFL3* and *MYB26*, respectively: adjusted $p<0.01$: Fig. [2](#fig:mutant){reference-type="ref"}C).
+These results show that the mutant plants exhibit slower or faster life-cycle than a wild type.

-The growth difference among the three mutants finally led us to test whether delayed growth could prevent the establishment of aphid colony after colonization.
+The growth difference among the three mutants finally led us to test whether delayed or early growth could prevent the establishment of aphid colony after colonization.
 To examine the establishment process after colonization, we released wingless individuals of *Lipaphis erysimi* on the mutant lines besides the wild type of _A. thaliana_.
-One week after the release, aphids were more likely to failed colonizing the AT3G13882 mutant than on the wild type (adjusted $p<0.001$ by Poisson GLMs), while *EPFL3* and *MYB26* mutants hosted similar or larger numbers of aphids comparing to wild type plants (Fig [2](#fig:mutant){reference-type="ref"}D).
+One week after the release, aphids were more likely to failed colonizing the AT3G13882 mutant than on the wild type (adjusted $p<0.001$ by Poisson GLMs; Fig [2](#fig:mutant){reference-type="ref"}D), showing adversarial effects of delayed growth on the aphid colony establishment.
+In addition, *EPFL3* and *MYB26* mutants hosted similar or larger numbers of aphids comparing to wild type plants (Fig [2](#fig:mutant){reference-type="ref"}D).
-The failure of colony establishments during the former period led to the same patterns until 14 days after the release (Fig [S3](#fig:aphid_stat){reference-type="ref"}), though the levels of statistical significance became larger near the end of experiment likely because over-dispersion of the aphid numbers became severe.
+The failure of colony establishments during the former period led to the same patterns until 14 days after the release (Fig [S3](#fig:aphid_stat){reference-type="ref"}).

 # Discussion